cluoma/bittyhttp/README.md

 # bittyhttp

-A threaded HTTP library and basic webserver for creating REST services in C.
+A Linux, threaded HTTP library and basic webserver for creating REST services in C.

 ## Building